littlefs-project/littlefs/README.md

 parameters that tradeoff memory usage for performance, and optional static buffers if the user wants to avoid dynamic memory.

-The state of the littlefs is stored in the `lfs_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
-With the `lfs_t` and configuration struct, a user can format a block device or mount the filesystem.
+The state of the littlefs is stored in the `lfs1_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
+With the `lfs1_t` and configuration struct, a user can format a block device or mount the filesystem.

 Once mounted, the littlefs provides a full set of POSIX-like file and